albertize/Tooling/README.md

 # Tooling
-This is my persolal repo where i store some tips and tricks that i use on my laptops for improving my usability.
+This is my personal repository where I store tips and tricks I use on my laptops to improve their usability.